 Known as the “Hollywood’s Band” the Spirit of Troy has been featured in dozens of movies and TV shows, including Forrest Gump, the Little Rascals, and Hello Dolly!
 Even off-screen, this band is seriously impressive.
 It also boasts the most performances at the Rose Bowl than any other college band–at 34 times!

 Even those without in-depth marching band knowledge probably know about the famous “Dotting of the I”.
-It’s exactly what the Ohio State University marching band’s pregame show.
+It’s exactly what the Ohio State University marching band’s pregame show is known for.
 It is a tradition that goes back to the 1930s, where someone stands as the dot of the I in the Ohio script formed by the band.
-The ensemble is one of the largest all-brass and percussion bands and is famous for its astounding drill.
-If you’ve seen the viral videos of them doing the Michael Jackson moonwalk across the field, or Link’s trusty steed Epona (from the Legend of Zelda games) gallop towards the end-zone, then you know that they’re the real deal.
+The ensemble is one of the largest all-brass and percussion bands.
+The band is famous for its astounding drill.
+If you’ve seen the viral videos of them doing the Michael Jackson moonwalk across the field or Link’s trusty steed Epona (from the Legend of Zelda games) gallop towards the end-zone, then you know that they’re the real deal.

-This historic band started out as a cornet-only ensemble over 110 years ago but has grown into a full-fledged marching band that has performed for the presidential inauguration every year (except 2013) since 1965.
-They are well-known for their circle drill and their kaleidoscope-like formations.
+This historic band started out as a cornet-only ensemble over 110 years ago but has grown into a full-fledged marching band.
+They’ve performed for the presidential inauguration every year (except 2013) since 1965.
+This amazing band is well-known for its circle drill and its kaleidoscope-like formations.
 These are the exact elements that wow any audience who sees them.

-Back down to Texas for another massive band (with about 375 members!).
-The Longhorn band is one steeped in tradition, favoring a traditional style of march along with performing classic tunes like “Rawhide”, “Ghost Riders in the Sky”, “William Tell Overture”, and “Deep in the Heart of Texas” are among some of the favorites.
-Full of pride and tradition, the band is also known as the “Showband of the Southwest” for good reason.
+Back down to Texas for another massive band!
+The Longhorn band is one steeped in tradition.
+They favor a traditional style of marching along with performing classic tunes.
+“Rawhide”, “Ghost Riders in the Sky”, “William Tell Overture”, and “Deep in the Heart of Texas” are among some of the favorites.
+Full of pride and tradition, the band is also known as the “Showband of the Southwest” for a good reason.